 Figure 2 shows a very basic interaction scenario of SPALENDAR.
 Anthony, a university researcher, arrives at work and is walking towards his office.
-As he passes through his laboratory, he glances at a public display that runs SPALENDAR.
+As he passes through his laboratory, he glances at a public display situated within it that runs SPALENDAR.
 From afar (Figure 2-a), he sees his group members' location and movement over the next few days as a simplified visualization.
 The backdrop is a schematic map - a birds-eye view of the buildings (each shown as a rectangle) that comprise the local campus.
-People's locations are represented atop this via numerous animated dots.
+Peoples' locations are represented atop this via numerous animated dots.
 People as dots are rapidly moving between those building blocks, where each day's activities are compressed into less than a minute.
-This gives Anthony a sense of what had been happening in the last day or two, and what will be happening for the next week or so.
+This gives Anthony a sense of what had been happening in the last day or two, and what will be happening for the next week or two.

 Anthony is particularly interested in what is happening later today.
 He moves towards the display (Figure 2-b), which automatically detects who he is and his nearing proximity and responds in several ways.
-The animation slows, and displayed information becomes more concrete: (1) a more detailed satellite map begins to appear as an overlay of the schematic map, and (2) the names of people - especially his close colleagues - gradually appear as annotations associated with the moving dots.
-As the animation cycles back to 'today', Anthony moves even closer to the display, where these effects become even more apparent (Figure 2-c).
-Anthony's own name is now emphasized among all names, so he can see where he is supposed to be at this particular moment in the animation.
-His immediate collaborators are similarly emphasized, although to a lesser degree.
-Anthony notices that a large number of labeled dots (as well as his own) will be going to a particular location later today.
-Those dots are also turning red, which suggests that they are all moving to an event of the same type.
-Anthony looks at the legend on the right side of the display, where he is reminded that 'red' denotes a 'meeting' event.
-He also notices that his colleague Sam, who he needs to talk to, is also moving to the same location.
+The animation slows, and displayed information becomes more concrete: (1) a more detailed satellite map begins to appear as an overlay of the campus map, and (2)

 Figure 2.
-Interacting with SPALENDAR: (a) afar, simple flows of people moving between events; (b&c) closer, more information emerges, e.g., (b) people's identify, (c) the viewer and his immediate collaborators; (d) close-up, direct manipulation shows full event detail.
+Interacting with SPALENDAR: (a) afar, simple flows of people moving between events; (b&c) closer, more information emerges, e.g., (b) people's identify, (c) the viewer and his immediate collaborators; (d) close-up, direct manipulation shows full event details.